SwarnenduRC/TPool/README.md

 ## Documentation

-For detailed documentation on the Logger library, including API references, configuration options, and examples, please generate the documentation using Doxygen.
+For detailed documentation on the Tpool library, including API references, configuration options, and examples, please generate the documentation using Doxygen.
 You can find the Doxygen configuration file in the root directory of the project.
 To generate the documentation, run the following command:

 ```bash